w-ziem/finance-tracker/README.md

 ### Currently working on:
-- modal HTML template
+- note modal HTML
-- modal CSS styles
+- "new" modal styles

 ### Todo: